bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 deployed on each hosts, and basic services (DNS, repositories, time synchronization, etc.) are up and running.

-It is time to use some community roles to add specific features to the cluster and/or specialize it.
+It is time to use some `COMMUNITY <https://github.com/bluebanquise/community>`_ roles to add specific features to the cluster and/or specialize it.
 (Please refer to each community roles dedicated documentation to get instructions on how to use them), or continue this documentation to:

 * BlueBanquise generic cluster
+    * Deploy High Availability with multiple managements nodes
     * Deploy a multi icebergs cluster
     * Deploy diskless nodes
 * BlueBanquise specialized cluster
     * Deploy Prometheus (Monitoring your cluster)
     * Deploy Slurm (Specialize your cluster for High Performance Computing)
-    * Deploy Nomad and Consul (Deploy containers orchestration on the cluster)

 You will also find a "stories" section that describes step by step few recurrent situation you may face during the life of your cluster.

 Thank your for following this training.
-We really hope you will enjoy our stack.
+We really hope you will enjoy the stack.
 Please report us any bad or good feedback.